-Member of the Board Audit Committee

-Chairman of the Remuneration Committee
+Member of the Board Audit Committee Chairman of the Remuneration Committee Non-Executive member / Non-Independent

-Mr. Abdulla A. Al-Hussaini is currently QatarEnergy Executive VP, Marketing.
+Mr. Abdulla A. Al-Hussaini is currently Qatar Energy Executive VP, Marketing.
 He is responsible for the marketing, trading and shipping of crudes, refined products, petrochemicals, fertilizers and LNG trading.

-Prior to joining QatarEnergy in 2016, he worked for Qatargas where he held several LNG Marketing roles, including the Marketing Director from 2011 to 2016.
+Prior to joining QatarEnergy in 2016, he worked for QatarEnergy LNG (formerly known as Qatargas) where he held several LNG Marketing roles, including the Marketing Director from 2011 to 2016.

 In addition to his current role, Mr. Al-Hussaini is the Chairman of the Board of Directors for QatarEnergy Trading.
-He is also a director in the boards of Qatar Petroleum for the Sale of Petroleum Products (QPSPP) and Qatar Chemical and Petrochemical Marketing and Distribution Company (Muntajat), and of listed company Industries Qatar.
+He is also a director in the boards of Qatar Petroleum for the Sale of Petroleum Products (QPSPP) and Qatar Chemical and Petrochemical Marketing and Distribution Company (Muntajat), in addition to his membership in the Board of Directors of Industries Qatar.